oracc/oracc-rest/README.md

 ### Clone the repo

-On the server, all our project code should be located at `/home/rits` and the Flask code is in the `/home/rits/oracc-rest` directory.
+On the Ubuntu server, all our project code should be located at `/home/rits` and the Flask code is in the `/home/rits/oracc-rest` directory.
 If the `oracc-rest` folder does not already exit, you will need to clone the repo via git into `/home/rits`.

 ### Install python modules